 - Help improve the company’s financial standing and pay off its debts.

-- For ventures or projects that are not eligible for financial financing.
+- This is for ventures or projects that are not eligible for financial financing.
 The corporation may have reached its maximum limit on debt financing, meaning that there may not be any more space available.

 Advantages of Right Issue of Shares

-- Maintaining Shareholder Proportion: This is a big benefit for present shareholders since it allows them to keep their ownership part in the company.
+- Maintaining Shareholder Proportion: This is a significant benefit for present shareholders since it allows them to keep their ownership percentage in the company.
 When a company issues new shares via a public sale, existing shareholders’ ownership becomes reduced as the total number of shares outstanding grows.
 However, with a rights issue, owners gain pre-emptive rights to buy additional shares that are equal to their present positions.
-This ensures that their vote power and ownership interest stay intact, even after the new shares are given.
+This ensures that their voting power and ownership interest stay intact, even after the new shares are given.

-- Potential for Increased Shareholder Interest: Right issuing of shares may serve as a good signal to existing owners, stressing the company’s dedication to their investment.
-By giving them the option to buy more shares at a price, businesses respect their worth and perhaps strengthen their relationship with these important partners.
+- Potential for Increased Shareholder Interest: The Right issuance of shares may serve as a good signal to existing owners, stressing the company’s dedication to their investment.
+By giving them the option to buy more shares at a price, businesses respect their worth and perhaps strengthen their relationship with these critical partners.
 This may lead to greater customer trust and faith, which can help the company in the long run.

-- Shareholder Involvement: Existing owners are given the chance to make more investments in the business, which may raise the amount of loyalty and connection they have with the success of the organization.
+- Shareholder Involvement: Existing owners are given the chance to make more investments in the business, which may increase their loyalty and connection to the organization’s success.

-- Flexibility in Use: The money gained via a right issue of shares may be applied for different goals, including the reduction of debt, the growth of operations, research and development, or the purchase of other firms.
+- Flexibility in Use: The money gained via a rights issue of shares may be used for different goals, including reducing debt, growing operations, conducting research and development, or purchasing other firms.

-- Limited Debt Increase: In contrast to taking on new debt, a rights issue does not boost the company’s debt levels, which may result in a benefit to the company’s total financial health.
+- Limited Debt Increase: In contrast to taking on new debt, a rights issue does not boost the company’s debt levels, which may benefit the company’s total financial health.

 - Access to Capital: A rights issue offers a corporation the flexibility to promptly obtain capital from its current shareholders, therefore limiting its dependence on outside financing sources like banks or investors.